 - Any sawlogs scaled by the State shall be scaled using the Scribner Decimal "C" log rule.
 Log scaling will follow the procedures listed in the National Forest Log Scaling Handbook (FSH 2409.11) excluding Region 1 supplements. - 2.
-In cases where conversion is required, a conversion factor of 6.55 tons per thousand board feet will be used for sawlogs. - H. LOG BRANDING: This contract is subject to the Forest Resources Conservation and Shortage Relief Act of 1990, as amended (16 USC 620, et seq.).
-The Purchaser must comply with log branding and accounting rules in Attachment E.
+In cases where conversion is required, a conversion factor of 6.73 tons per thousand board feet will be used for sawlogs.